Ayesha24banu/Customer-Purchase-Behaviour-Analysis-in-Retail/README.md

 | `CustomerID`   | Unique customer ID                          |
 | `Country`      | Country of purchase                         |

+⚠️ **Note:** *Full dataset not included due to GitHub file size limits.
+Sample CSVs are used for demonstration.*

 ---

 ## 🧰 Tools and Technologies